 It should be noted that Hermóðr is the only being in the Norse myths who is allowed to enter and return from Hel.
 Not even Óðin is able to accomplish this.

-In the Gesta Danorum, Hermóðr is described as a moral hero.
+In the Gesta Danorum, Hermóðr is described as a mortal hero.
 This is similar to how Balderus and other deities are described by Saxxo Grammitcus.
 Some scholars theorize that Balderus and Hermóðr may thus be deified heroes, champions worshipped post-mortem as “Sons of Odin” – a title which all Einherjar could claim.
 In Saxxo’s tale, Hermóðr seems to continue in the tradition of being given things, in this case given a helm and mail coat by Óðin, possibly strengthening the case that Hermóðr is an Einherjar (deified warrior) rather than a true biological son.

 Thoughts on Hermóðr